 The courses approved as a student's sixth class are:

 - Fine Arts: AP Art History, AP Music Theory

 - Social Studies: AP Psychology, AP World History

 - One-semester each: AP Macroeconomics, AP Microeconomics

-Please view these links for a copy of these JVLA guidelines and the JVLA Course Catalog.
-Other JVLA courses may be taken with the approval of the Assistant Principal of Academics.
+Click here to view other courses offered by the Arrupe Virtual Learning Institute.
+Other AVLI courses may be taken with the approval of the Assistant Principal of Academics.
 All other courses are open as enrichment courses for a seventh or eighth course in a student’s schedule.
 Students should research the content and requirements of these courses before committing to enrollment.
 Please reference the College Board Advance Placement website for details.

 - Students must demonstrate strong academic skills in the content area of course requested.
 Pre-ACT and PSAT scores along with grade point average are factors in determining recommendation for an AVLI on-line course.

 - Students should consider how many other honors and AP classes they are enrolling in, time commitments for current course load and student activities - clubs and sports to determine if an on-line course is manageable.

 - Caution - managing an on-line course is different - it does not meet regularly, has threaded virtual communication, and is paced to deadlines; not test days.